sanger/traction-service/documentation/multiplexing/docs/architectural-overview.md

 **Pacbio::Library**: Represents a library that is created from a request (sample).
 A library can only have one request where as a request can belong to many libraries.
 This entity contains information about the library, such as the volume, concentration, insert size, and the library kit used to create the library.

 **Pacbio::Pool**: Represents a pool that is created from one or more libraries or requests (samples).
 A pool can have many libraries and a library can belong to many pools.
-This entity contains information about the pool, such as the total volume, concentration, insert size, and the pool's tag set.
+This entity contains information about the pool, such as the total volume, concentration, insert size.
 It relates to pools and requests (samples) via the `aliquot` entity using polymorphism.

 **Aliquot**: Represents a polymorphic entity that describes a piece of something that has been used somewhere.
 The `source` is a polymorphic representation of where is has come from, typically a request or library.
 The `used_by` is a polymorphic representation of where it has been used, typically a pool or well.
 An Aliquot can have two types, `primary` and `derived`.
 A `primary` aliquot is one that represents an entities initial state, such as initial volume, whereas a `derived` aliquot is one that is created from a primary aliquot and will have a volume of how much has been 'used' in that instance.